noxonsu/BTC2ERC20_atomicswap/README.md

 User B was recive 0.1 BTC.

 <h2>What is not done</h2>
-1. Our solidity contract does not suppoer ERC20 to Bitcoin swap. <br>
+1. Our solidity contract does not suppoer ERC20 to Bitcoin swap.

-2. The logic of defrosting tokens through the timeout is not made. <br>
+2. The logic of defrosting tokens through the timeout is not made.

-3. User B must do "checkcontract" from User A (check the amount and the recipient).<br>
+3. User B must do "checkcontract" from User A (check the amount and the recipient).

 <h2>What's next?</h2>
 The atomicswap technology is good for sidechain operations, ie when translating from one network to another 1:1.
 However for full integration different cryptocurrency it is necessary to solve the problem of where to take exchange rates.